BT Broadband review 2025: Is it any good?

 Packages available Broadband only, Broadband & landline, Broadband & TV

-Router BT Smart Hub, BT Smart Hub2
+Router BT Smart Hub 2

 Contract length 24 months